brokenricefilms/dotfiles/README.md

 ## Demo

-**You can watch my Talk show Oct 15, 2021: my setup for coding, daily use**
+**You can watch my Talk show on Oct 15, 2021: my setup for coding, daily use**

 ⇒ <https://youtu.be/2OhzSP1uGLc>